Do I Need a Separate User Role Table?

 When this applies: Each user account represents a standalone individual who isn't part of a larger organization that shares data.

-Sarah's workout data has nothing to do with Mike's workout data.
+Why one table works: Sarah's workout data has nothing to do with Mike's workout data.
 Each user only needs to see their own information, so there's no shared entity that multiple users connect to.

-Another example - Freelance Portfolio Site: Individual freelancers sign up to create their portfolio pages.
+Another example, Freelance Portfolio Site: Individual freelancers sign up to create their portfolio pages.
 Each freelancer manages only their own projects and client testimonials.

 Making the Right Choice